 One of the highest-quality indoor basketballs available.
 The microfiber composite leather cover has an outstanding grip that gives players the control they need for handling and shooting.
 Available in both official and intermediate sizes.

 Basketball is available in multiple colors, as well as youth, intermediate, and official sizes.
-Very low price point that makes this a good starter basketball.
+Very low price point that makes this a good starter ball.
 Durable cover that will work for either indoor or outdoor play.
 Good grip in any weather.

-Rubber cover not really made for club or league game play.
+Rubber cover not really made for club or league gameplay.